-Suhaiymah is a 22 year old Muslim woman and third-generation Pakistani migrant to the UK.
-Born in Bradford, raised and state-schooled in Leeds, graduated from a history degree at Cambridge University, studying Postcolonial Studies at SOAS 2016-2017.
+Suhaiymah Manzoor-Khan is a Muslim woman of Pakistani heritage from the UK.
+She was born in Bradford, raised and state-schooled in Leeds, graduated from a history degree at Cambridge University and master’s in Postcolonial Studies at SOAS.

-Suhaiymah is a student on full scholarship.
-If her writing has been enjoyable, validating or educative to you then please consider compensating her labours through this link.
-All contributions can be made anonymously.
+If Suhaiymah’s work has been enjoyable, validating or educative to you then please consider supporting her labours through this link.